k-kapp/Staxx-New/README.md

 Should be compilable with Visual Studio 2015.
 SDL2 should also be referenced in the project, as well as the boost libraries.

+Gameplay-wise, the game is pretty difficult with the shapes I have included in this repository.
+But, users can easily design their own shapes, customizing their gameplay experience.

+TODO:

++ Add functionality for deleting shapes from within the program
++ Remember which shapes were selected in a previous run of the program (currently, all shapes are initially selected.
+The user must select the desired shapes again, after running the program again).

 Some screenshots follow.
 The first is of gameplay, the second of the design grid, and the third screenshot is the main menu:

 <p align="center">